 6 Types of Cylinder Seals

-Construction machinery relies heavily on hydraulic cylinders, and these cylinders are in turn dependent on seals.
+Construction machinery relies heavily on hydraulic cylinders, which are integral components in transmitting force and motion.
+The efficiency and reliability of these cylinders are critically dependent on high-performance seals.

-In this article, we have compiled a list of various types and forms of commonly used sealing rings for hydraulic cylinders.
+In this comprehensive guide, we have compiled an extensive list of various types and configurations of sealing rings commonly employed in hydraulic cylinders for construction equipment.

 Fig. 1 Sealing rings.